About Jurmaine Health

 She completed her Masters in Psychology (Clinical Neuropsychology) at The University of Melbourne with a research project at The Melbourne Brain Centre looking at the relationship between sleep and cognition in individuals with epilepsy.

-She currently holds registration as a general psychologist with Psychology Board of Australia and is a Clinical Neuropsychology Registrar.
+She is a fully endorsed Clinical Neuropsychologist in Australia.
 Her interest and experience lies in developmental, paediatric and adolescent neuropsychology and she has worked in multiple paediatric settings in New South Wales and Victoria.
 Her clinical experience includes work in both hospital and education settings.
 She has worked as a neuropsychologist in The Department of Neurology and The Department of Rehabilitation Medicine at Westmead Children’s Hospital, NSW.
 She also has early development-specific experience having worked with the Parramatta Early Childhood Assessment Team (PECAT), NSW.
 She has worked closely with teachers and learning support staff within educational settings for assessments, learning support consultation and applications for learning support funding.

 She is very enthusiastic about working with youth, supporting their development, education and connection with society.